-Chris is a director of the Australian Masters Yield Fund Series, Australian Masters Corporate Bond Fund No 5 Limited and serves as Managing Director and Chief Executive Officer at Dixon Advisory, Australia.
+Chris is a director of the Australian Masters Yield Fund Series and serves as Managing Director and Chief Executive Officer at Dixon Advisory Australia.

-Prior to joining Dixon Advisory, Chris was an Executive Director at UBS AG in the Investment Banking Division in Sydney.
+Prior to joining the firm, Chris was an Executive Director at UBS AG in the Investment Banking Division in Sydney.
 Over his eight years at UBS, he provided capital markets and M&A advice to many different public and private companies in Australia and overseas.
 Chris specialised in providing this advice to industrial, utility, infrastructure, property and financial companies.
 Chris spent several years in the UBS Mergers & Acquisitions Group in New York working on transactions in chemicals, healthcare, consumer products, media, telecoms, technology, insurance and utilities.